INRIA/scikit-learn-mooc/jupyter-book/overfit/overfit_wrap_up_quiz.md

 _Select a single answer_

-Hint: You can use `model.get_params()` to get the parameters that can be set in a scikit-learn estimator.
+Hint: You can use model.get_params() to get the parameters of a scikit-learn estimator.
 ```

 +++